AzraiHasan/rn_xolas_oms/project_info/development_plan.md

 - ✅ Implement basic screen layouts
 - ✅ Create issue detail page for viewing comprehensive information

-### Sprint 2: Issue Visualization Interfaces
+### Sprint 2: Issue Visualization Interfaces ✅
 **Duration:** 1 week
-**Objective:** Develop the primary interfaces for viewing and navigating issue information
+**Objective:** Develop the primary interfaces for viewing and navigating issue information **Status:** Completed

 **User Stories:**
-1. As a field technician, I need a dashboard to quickly understand the current state of reported issues
+1. ✅ As a field technician, I need a dashboard to quickly understand the current state of reported issues
-2. As a field technician, I need a list view to browse all reported issues with essential information
+2. ✅ As a field technician, I need a list view to browse all reported issues with essential information
-3. As a field technician, I need a detail view to see comprehensive information about a specific issue
+3. ✅ As a field technician, I need a detail view to see comprehensive information about a specific issue
-4. As a field technician, I need to view photos associated with an issue to understand visual context
+4. ✅ As a field technician, I need to view photos associated with an issue to understand visual context

 **Technical Tasks:**
-- Implement HomeScreen with issue metrics visualization
+- ✅ Implement HomeScreen with issue metrics visualization
-- Create IssueListScreen with filterable list component
+- ✅ Create IssueListScreen with filterable list component
-- Develop IssueDetailScreen with comprehensive information display
+- ✅ Develop IssueDetailScreen with comprehensive information display
-- Implement photo gallery component for issue images
+- ✅ Implement photo gallery component for issue images

 ### Sprint 3: Issue Creation & Form Management
 **Duration:** 1 week